-Manage cash flow and meet your payroll commitments with a payroll finance solution.
+Manage cash flow and meet your payroll commitments.
+Costs include interest charges and service fees.

 How does payroll finance work?

 Payroll finance providers offer funding solutions that can be integrated into your business's payroll process.
 This allows you to instantly access the short-term funding your business requires to meet its payroll needs, by allowing you to raise funds against your unpaid invoices.

 Using those unpaid invoices as security, you can access a line of credit to provide the working capital your business needs.
 This means you can draw down on the available funds whenever required, for example, if you need to meet an emergency expense, without needing to provide property as security like you would need to do with an ordinary bank loan.